AndrewLiu0725/pyADR/README.md

 ## User Guide
 ### Installation
-1. Click the "Code" button on this github page and then
+1. Click the `Code` button on this github page and then
     * either download and unzip this repo.
     * or clone it to your working folder by the following commad.
     ```